Download Careers360 App

 Know More

-The diagram below shows the structure of Deuteromycetes fungi along with its components.
+The diagram below shows the structure of Deuteromycetes along with its components.
 Conidia are asexual, non-motile spores produced by certain fungi for reproduction.
 They are borne on special structures called conidiophores, which arise from the hyphae—the thread-like filaments that make up the body of a fungus and help in nutrient absorption and growth.

 Deuteromycetes structure